 When drivers violate Georgia’s texting ban law and cause an accident, their violation points to negligence, which can be used to prove fault in a car accident case.
 An car crash lawyer can investigate your accident and gather evidence to help you negotiate a settlement or obtain a verdict through trial.

-Kaine Law, LLC works diligently to maximize our clients’ recoveries in car accident cases.
+Kaine Law works diligently to maximize our clients’ recoveries in car accident cases.
 To speak to an experienced lawyer, contact us today by phone at 877-884-8579 or via our online form.
 Hablamos Español.